phoebe-gill/pjgill.net/content/post/firefox.md

 The other day, our frontend integration tests were broken on my machine.
 These tests use Selenium, a tool for testing web pages using Firefox.
 It turned out that Firefox was waiting to install updates, and this broke Selenium.

-Upon relalising what was happening, one of my colleagues asked me why I was using Firefox.
+Upon realising what was happening, one of my colleagues asked me why I was using Firefox.
 The rest of the team uses Chrome.
 This, then, is my answer.

 I initially switched to Firefox at the release of Firefox Quantum - the first version of Firefox to contain code written in the Rust programming language.
 At the time, I was working primarily in Rust.
 So I wanted to see for myself what the first major use of Rust in the real world looked like.